zulven/arkivia-collab-todo/README.md

 Next steps (not included in the current scaffold):

-- Add realtime updates (Firestore subscriptions or backend-mediated SSE/WebSockets)
+- Consider richer realtime architecture (e.g. backend-mediated SSE/WebSockets) if tighter control than read-only subscriptions is needed
 - Add “lists/projects” for true shared boards (so multiple users can see the exact same unassigned tasks)
 - Add richer task fields (due date, tags) and filters/views